Katrin Mayer / Christo

 The exhibition series is produced in cooperation with the Collaborative Research Center (SFB) 1288 “Practices of Comparison.
 Arranging and Changing the World” at Bielefeld University.

-The series “facing each other” focuses on a work from the collection of Kunsthalle Bielefeld that addresses central issues in juxtaposition with a selected external work.
+The series “face to face and side by side” focuses on a work from the collection of Kunsthalle Bielefeld that addresses central issues in juxtaposition with a selected external work.
 The focus is always on a concentrated comparison of the selected works.
 In 2023, the Kunsthalle is cooperating with the Herford-based Ahlers Pro Arte Foundation, which is providing the external artworks on loan for all three interventions.
 In the three juxtapositions we show works by Alberto Giacometti, Christo, Paul McCarthy and Katrin Mayer, among others.